cse-sim/cse/doc/src/docs/input-data/top-members.md

 Type: choice

 Whether to upper-case the NAME portion (not the directory path) of generated output file names, such as report, export, and binary results files, as CSE has historically done.
-Does not affect input or `#include` file names, which are always opened using the case as given -- required for opening files by name on case-sensitive file systems (e.g. Linux).
+Does not affect input or `#include` file names, which are always opened using the case as given -- see [Locating Files][locating-files] for how CSE resolves case on case-sensitive file systems.

+When `NO` (default), the file name portion instead takes the case of the input file as resolved on disk (see [Locating Files][locating-files]), which may differ from the case typed on the command line.
+For example, if the input file on disk is named `InputFile.cse` and CSE is invoked as `CSE inputfile`, the default report file is `InputFile.rep`, not `inputfile.rep`.
+When `YES`, the file name portion is upper-cased unconditionally, regardless of the input file's case on disk.

 {{
   member_table({